Vacation Time Off

-You can earn paid annual leave if you're appointed to work at least 20 hours per week for at least 4.5 months.
-You do not earn paid vacation time off if you are a student who's in a position that requires student status or you're faculty, you don't earn annual leave.
+You can earn paid vacation time off if you're appointed to work at least 20 hours per week for at least 4.5 months.
+You do not earn paid vacation time off if you are a student who's in a position that requires student status or you are a 9-month faculty member.

-If you retired from State of Texas employment on or after June 1, 2005, you will accrue vacation leave based only on state service that is earned after you retired.
-If you retired before June 1, 2005, you will accrue vacation based on your total state service.
+If you retired from State of Texas employment on or after June 1, 2005, you will accrue paid vacation time off based only on state service that is earned after you retired.
+If you retired before June 1, 2005, you will accrue paid vacation time off based on your total state service.

 Accruing Your Time Off

 Vacation time off begins to accrue on your first day of employment.
 After that, it will accrue on the first day of each month.
 The number of hours you earn is based on how much state service you have on the first day of the month.
 It's also earned in proportion to the number of hours you're appointed.
 If you reach a higher state service level during the month, you will begin earning the higher accrual hours in the following month.
 See the chart below for accrual rates.